Governance | Global Enterprise Risk Management

 Management structure

-The Bridgestone Group holds an annual, group-wide process to identify potential risks facing each Strategic Business Unit (SBU) and the overall organization.
-Once risks are identified, the Group names individuals responsible, and the Chief Risk Officers (CRO) of each SBU cooperate to drive and coordinate risk mitigation and management activities at the department, SBU and global levels.
-The Group has set up an approach under the direction of the Global CEO to deal with the most important business risks.
+The Bridgestone Group holds a bi-annual, group-wide process to identify potential risks facing the overall organization as well as each Strategic Business Unit (SBU).
+Once risks are identified, the Group names individuals responsible, and the risk leaders collaborate to drive and coordinate risk mitigation and management activities at the global, SBU, and department levels.
+The Group has set up an approach under the direction of the Global CEO to manage business risks.

-All deliberations and efforts are guided by ISO 31000, the international risk management standard, and by the Committee of Sponsoring Organizations of the Treadway Commission (COSO), Enterprise Risk Management - Integrated Framework.
+All deliberations and efforts are guided by the Committee of Sponsoring Organizations of the Treadway Commission (COSO), Enterprise Risk Management - Integrated Framework, and also by ISO 31000, the international risk management standard.

 Goals and KPIs of risk management

-1. Developing a framework for the global and regional enterprise risk management programs by the end of 2023.
-This framework will define the key elements of our programs and help drive alignment between the global and regional enterprise risk management programs.
+1. Implementing a globally aligned framework for the global and regional enterprise risk management programs.
+The framework defines the key elements of our programs and helps drive alignment between the global and regional enterprise risk management programs.

-3. Continuing to develop the global and regional programs, including developing and enhancing business continuity planning (BCP), crisis management and rolling out technology to support these programs.
+3. Continuing to develop and strengthen the global and regional programs, including enhancing business continuity planning (BCP), crisis management and executing on technology to support these programs.

 Managing risk across the enterprise

-The Bridgestone Group carries out an annual, Group-wide process to identify potential business risks facing the overall Group and each SBU.
-Once risks are identified, the Group names individuals responsible for driving risk mitigation and management activities at each functional department and SBU level.
+The Bridgestone Group carries out a bi-annual, Group-wide process to identify potential business risks facing the overall Group and each SBU.
+Once risks are identified, the Group names individuals responsible for driving risk mitigation and management activities globally, SBU level, or at each functional department.

-The Group also regularly reviews and updates its risk identification process globally to identify and mitigate risks more effectively and efficiently.
+The Group also regularly reviews and updates its risk identification process globally, including conducting proactive sensing, to identify and mitigate risks more effectively and efficiently.
 This information, along with best practices, is shared with all SBUs around the world to further improve processes.
 Information is also shared with employees, so they understand how their actions best contribute to preventing and mitigating risks.
 The risks identified and addressed include ESG risks as follows:

 - Occupational health and safety